arrow_left_alt

 Benefits:

-• Users can quickly find a product that meets their criteria.
+• Users can quickly find a desired product that meets their criteria, and locate their desired product faster, enhancing customers experience.

 • Increased conversion and reduced number of abandoned sessions.